nottrobin/docs/src/en/charms-exposing.md

 in the Notes column, meaning that the application is running and available to users via its public address of 35.227.27.40.

-!!!
-Note:
+[note]
 Exposing the application does not change any DNS or other settings which may be necessary to get your application running as you expect.
+[/note]

 # Unexposing an application